rileysklar/riley-portfolio/src/content/work/react-web-app.md

 ---
-title: React.js Web App
+title: React Dynamic Message Board App
 publishDate: 2024-02-07 00:00:00
 img: /assets/didyouknow.png
 img_alt: A message board that has functionality to dynamically call a database.
 Users can contribute facts, upvote and downvote facts based on their perceived truthfulness, cite their source, and sort by taxonomies.
 description: |
-  Think of it as a message board that has functionality to dynamically call a database—Supabase—users can contribute facts, upvote and downvote facts based on their perceived truthfulness, cite their source, and sort by taxonomies.
+  A dynamic message board leveraging React for UI components and Supabase for real-time database interactions.
+Users can contribute facts, upvote and downvote, cite sources, and filter content by categories.
 tags:
-  - Web App
+  - React Router
-  - React.js
+  - Javascript
   - Supabase
 ---